-The Remuneration Committee met twice during the year and reviewed the Director's remuneration and results of the 2017 Board evaluation.
-The Remuneration Committee reviewed the Terms of Reference and considered that they remained appropriate.
+The Remuneration Committee met once during the year and reviewed the Director's remuneration.
+The Remuneration Committee's terms of reference were updated during the year and can be found on the Company's website www.nbddif.com.

+The Remuneration Committee considered the Directors' Remuneration and agreed that the current policy remained appropriate.